Madu-J/gamebox/README.md

 ![Wrong Answer](readme/wrong.png)

 - At the end of the game, the user will get a thank you message followed by their score and as well a message to direct the user where to click if user wants to try again.
+OS is used to clear the gameboard before displaying user result.
 ![Thank you for playing](readme/result.png)

 ### The Score Area